 What is this project about?

 Home modification programs have been used to help older adults and individuals returning home following illness or injury safely do the activities that they want and need to do.
-However, such evidence-based programs have not been explored for people aging with long-term physical disabilities (PAwLTPD) who may have changing home modification and community participation needs.
-There is evidence to show that building self-management skills enables people with disabilities to successfully identify and resolve barriers to participation.
-Project 3 consists of designing an intervention to reduce environmental barriers and teach self-management skills to promote participation for people aging with long-term physical disabilities.
+However, such evidence-based programs have not been explored for people aging with long-term physical disabilities, who may have changing home modification and participation needs over time.
+Research has shown that building self-management skills can help people with disabilities successfully identify and resolve barriers to participation.
+Project 3 consists of designing a program to reduce environmental barriers and teach self-management skills to promote participation for people aging with long-term physical disabilities.

 What does this study involve?

-The resulting Removing Environmental Barriers to Independent Living (REBIL) intervention has two components: (1) home modifications from a trained occupational therapy interventionist to prevent falls and help people aging with long-term physical disabilities perform their daily activities, and (2) self-management strategies to help people aging with long-term physical disabilities problem-solve barriers to participation.
-The final phase of Project 3 is to pilot test the intervention with three PAwLTPD and refine the it based on their feedback.
+The resulting Removing Environmental Barriers to Independent Living (REBIL) program has two main parts: (1) home modifications from a trained occupational therapist to prevent falls and help people aging with long-term physical disabilities perform their daily activities, and (2) teaching self-management strategies to help people aging with long-term physical disabilities problem-solve barriers to participation.